 Free School Meals are different from the universal daily fruit and free school meals provided for every child in Reception through to the end of year 2.
 Every child in receipt of Free School Meals due to low income brings in additional funding (the Pupil Premium) to school which we use to go some way to limiting the gap in educational opportunities for poor children in our community.
 The educational grant continues for six years after children cease to be entitled to the meal, recognising that families can often be in an out of work and often on low pay.

-We will provide a one-off uniform grant to all children joining the school who are in receipt of free school meals.
-This is a one-off payment funded through the Pupil Premium.
+We will provide a one-off uniform grant to all children joining the school who are in receipt of free school meals, this is funded through the Pupil Premium.
 There is also financial support for charged-for activities in school like clubs, visitors, trips and music lessons.

 The overarching principle in school is that no child misses out on something they want to learn and experience because of economic hardship.
 Our policy for Charging, Remission and Letting and Application for a Bursary to Support an Educational Activity provide further information.

 Bursaries can cover all or part of an educational activity.
 They are means tested and if a child is not in receipt of free school meals we may occasionally ask for proof of income.

 We charge for most clubs outside the school day as these are provided by external providers.
 External providers bring different expertise and enrich our curriculum offer beyond what our primary school teaching staff can provide.
 If your child is interested in developing their gifts and talents before or after school and cost is a problem, we encourage you to apply for a bursary.